padillac/COVID-19-News-Script/README.md

 ## Setup

 * Remember to create a "subscribers.txt" file in the same directory as the main script and fill it with subscriber email addresses

+* Also create an "old-updates" folder to store records of html and txt files created